CurveDocs/curve-docs/docs/crvUSD/factory.md

 ### `set_admin`
 !!! description "`ControllerFactory.set_admin(admin: address):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the contract.

     Function to set the admin of the contract.

-    Emits event: `SetAdmin`
+    Emits: `SetAdmin`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `admin` |  `address` | Address of the admin |

-    !!!note
-        `set_admin` can only be called by the `admin` of the contract.
-        At the time of deplyment, admin was set to the deployer of the contract.
-Ownership has been [trasferred](https://etherscan.io/tx/0xdd2b7a5eba5c2890b94804332825a94d37cb161ceb2a25cf985e0fdc94a55b31) to the DAO right after setting up the implementation contracts and the first market.

     ??? quote "Source code"